hjmcnew/esphome-hs2xx3a-custom-component/README.md

+# This repo is no longer actively maintained as of 2025-12-30.

 ## This repo houses development of a custom component to support the LeapMMW HS2xx3A series of mmWave sensors, also branded as the DFRobot sen0395.

 ### Installation: